States and Municipalities

 In May 2016, the U.S. Environmental Protection Agency (EPA) issued new lifetime health exposure guidelines for PFOS and PFOA.
 After the EPA issued the new exposure limits, an advisory warning was provided to eight systems in Alabama, including Gadsden and Centre, and more than 50 nationwide.

 Opioid abuse has reached epidemic proportions in the United States.
-According to the Department of Health & Human Services, 12.5 million people misused prescription opioids and 33,091 Americans died from opioid overdose in 2015 alone.
+According to the Department of Health & Human Services, 12.5 million people misused prescription opioids, and 33,091 Americans died from opioid overdose in 2015 alone.

 These medications provide important pain relief for many.
 However, over the years, drug companies inflated the effectiveness of delayed-release medications like OxyContin and downplayed their addictive properties, creating conditions ripe for abuse.

-In addition to individual cases of serious injury and death related to opioid abuse, Beasley Allen is representing multiple local governments in Alabama against both manufacturers and distributors of opioids for increased costs faced by local governments related to the opioid epidemic.
+In addition to individual cases of serious injury and death related to opioid abuse, Beasley Allen represents multiple local governments in Alabama against both manufacturers and distributors of opioids for increased costs faced by local governments related to the opioid epidemic.
 Providing city and county resources to battle the opioid crisis causes local governments to sustain economic damages and ongoing significant financial burdens.

 These lawsuits allege the crisis was created by the pharmaceutical industry, which instead of investigating suspicious orders of prescription opiates, turned a blind eye in favor of making a profit.
 They intentionally misled doctors and the public about the risks of these dangerous drugs, and municipal governments are left struggling to cope with the consequences.